Sentenced to Be a Hero: Other characters

+A member of the Adventurer's guild who was hired by the Coexistors to kill Teoritta.
+He runs an "orphanage" of children he calls his family.
+Despite this, he trains them to be killers and assassins, implying he's somewhat of a sociopath.
+Spriggan later kills him, using his sister Iri's body.

 Media

 Light novel

-Written by Rocket Shokai, Sentenced to Be a Hero: The Prison Records of Penal Hero Unit 9004 began serialization as a web novel published on the Kakuyomu website.
+Written by Rocket Shōkai, Sentenced to Be a Hero: The Prison Records of Penal Hero Unit 9004 began serialization as a web novel published on the Kakuyomu website.
 It was later acquired by ASCII Media Works who began publishing it as a light novel with illustrations by Mephisto under their Dengeki no Shin Bungei light novel imprint.
-Seven volumes have been released as of January 17, 2025.
+Eight volumes have been released as of January 17, 2026.
 The light novels are licensed in English by Yen Press.